artbrock/ALC_Starter_Kit/organization_&_administration/document_management.md

 Set up a good directory structure sharing documents and encourage everyone on your team to share their documents in a central shared place.
 In the long run, it will save a lot of time chasing down records and files and safeguard against turnover of personnel who end up being the only one with a copy of certain file.

 **Notes:** Remember that not everyone’s strength is in administrative work.
 Sometimes a good administrator can distribute those roles.

+Step 1: Set up a document management system that allows for sharing.